ngodinhloc/model-arena/SPECS.md

 - - build the candidates from ExperimentEvent.candidateConfigs,
 - - for each candidates, call LLM with topic and candidateConfigs to get a result: the LLM should respone as CandidateResponse
 - - then append the result to redis ExperimentCache.messages
+- - repeat candidate 1 -> candidate 2 for ExperimentEvent.rounds rounds (each round both candidates argue again, seeing the transcript so far) before publishing
-- - when both candidates have responded, then call publish_event tool to publish the event
+- - when both candidates have responded for the final round, then call publish_event tool to publish the event

 ExperimentEvent {
     eventName: model_arena.candidates.responded    // publish to RabbitMQ exchange model_arena.candidates